Protect your assets with a prenuptial agreement

-Pre-civil partnership or prenuptial agreements set out how you want your financial matters to be sorted out in the event of a separation or divorce.
+A prenuptial agreement sets out how you want your financial matters to be sorted out in the event of a separation or divorce.
 It needs to be put in place well before the wedding or civil partnership ceremony, as if it is entered into too close to the ceremony, it may not be upheld by the Court.

-To increase the likelihood of your prenuptial or pre-civil partnership agreement being upheld by the Court you should get independent legal advice, and share full and frank financial disclosure with the other person.
-There should be no evidence of any undue pressure by the other person, and you need to ensure that the agreement is realistic and fair, and that it provides for any changes that may take place in the future.
+To increase the likelihood of your agreement being upheld by the Court you should get independent legal advice and share full and frank financial disclosure with the other person.
+There should be no evidence of any undue pressure by the other person, and you need to ensure that the agreement is realistic, fair and provides for any changes that may take place in the future.

-We can advise you on the preparation of prenuptial agreements, so that you feel more secure going into your new relationship, with a clear understanding of how the assets are to be divided in the event of any future separation.
+We can advise you on your prenuptial agreement and ensure your agreement is legally binding so that you feel more secure going into your new relationship, with a clear understanding of how the assets are to be divided in the event of separation.
 This can save you both expense and worry.

 Ready to arrange your prenuptial agreement?
 Contact us to book your initial appointment with a specialist solicitor.